 Joshua B. Hill is an Associate Professor of Criminal Justice at The University of Southern Mississippi, Director of the Institute for Advanced Analytics and Security (also at USM), and a Fellow at the Office of Global Perspectives and Metropolitan Center at the University of Central Florida.
-His research interests range widely, from machine learning for event prediction to political rhetoric.
+His research interests range widely, from machine learning to political rhetoric.
 Dr. Hill previously worked for the Institute for the Study of Violent Groups as a Lead Analyst.
 He holds a Bachelors of Arts in International Relations, a Master’s of Arts Degree in Criminal Justice and Criminology from Sam Houston State University, and a PhD in Criminal Justice, also from Sam Houston State University.
 He is the co-author of Homeland Security in America with Nancy Marion and Introduction to Cybercrime, as well as numerous journal articles and book chapters.

 - PHD - Sam Houston State University (2012)

 Theories of Criminal Behavior: A graduate-level criminology class focusing on the assumptions and backgrounds of mainstream criminological theory.

 Pro-seminar in Criminal Justice: A graduate level course preparing students for career challenges in the criminal justice fields.

 International Terrorism: An introductory undergraduate course geared towards getting students familiar with terrorism studies.

 Social Deviance: An upper-level undergraduate course applying criminological theory to various forms of social deviance.

 Introduction to Methods: An introductory undergraduate course meant to introduce the basic concepts of methodology.